Best Backpacks for Mountaineering

 Lowe’s Alpine Manaslu features a great design that focuses on providing a lot of adjustability and comfort.
 You get a lot of straps and pockets with this backpack, so if you like to really keep your items organized, then this backpack might offer a great option.
 It also feels comfortable on and provides a lot of cushioning.
 Plus, this backpack can hold either light or heavy loads well.
 To some, it can feel heavy and might seem a little too complex, but if you can get past those factors, you’ll have an affordable, durable backpack.Read more

-Lowe’s Alpine Manaslu was designed with comfort in mind and offers a lot of cushioning and support for those that prefer to have those things.
+Lowe’s Alpine Manaslu was designed with comfort in mind and offers a lot of cushioning and support.
 You get padded shoulder straps and a padded waist belt with ample amounts of cushioning that also help to hold the pack well.

 This backpack is comprised out of a solid nylon material that is made to be abrasion resistant.
 So, this backpack resists both tears and scratches and is designed to be very strong.
 It can take a lot of abuse no matter where you decide to go, and it will still stay in great shape and last you many years.
 Additionally, it also holds up very well against adverse weather conditions, which is another real plus you’ll find with this backpack.

-This backpack is versatile enough and works well as a good all-around hiking and climbing backpack.
+This backpack is decently versatile and works well as a good all-around hiking and climbing backpack.
 It’s not made for very steep climbs, but it is designed well to deal with everything else.

 Plus, you can pack both heavy and light loads easily in it without affecting the overall performance of the backpack.
 You also get a lot of adjustability with it so you can fit it well when you need to, although it does take some time to get used to the adjustability features.
 You do get a lot of room to organize your important items, which is a nice bonus.

 This backpack has a lot of features that come with it, and a few of those features might seem a bit excessive to some.
-With so many straps, you get a lot of adjustment options, but it takes some time to figure out how to use the adjustment system.
-You also get plenty of pockets and a lot of room for organization with easy access, which is a nice bonus when you are on the go.
-Also, you get a hydration sleeve with this backpack, which is a nice bonus while you are busy hiking or climbing.
+With so many straps, you get a lot of adjustment options, but it takes some time to figure out how to fully use the adjustment system.
+You also get plenty of pockets and a lot of room for organization and easy access pockets, which is a nice bonus when you are on the go.
+Also, you get a hydration sleeve with this backpack.
 You may find the features to be a bit excessive, but some climbers really do like the bonus options you get with this backpack.
-So, you’ll need to weight out what you really need here.

 Lots of durability in this design